oroinc/documentation/user/back-office/sales/price-lists/import.rst

    * **Reset and Add** strategy removes all the existing prices and adds only the ones listed in the .csv file.

      .. image:: /user/img/sales/pricelist/import_price_list.png
+        :alt: The steps you need to take to import prices to price lists

 7. **Validate import results**: Click **Validate** to check your import results.
 If there are any *Records with errors*, fix them in the .csv file before starting the import.